 It’s that time of year again.
 Many people are thinking about building a new house or renovating their existing home.

 There is so much to consider and think about; it can be overwhelming.
 First and foremost, do your due diligence and ask the questions before you start.
 You can also take a look at another article on our website that goes into more detail and provides tips for a Successful Renovation Project.

-In a series of blog posts, we will take you step by step through the process for renovating an existing house, demolishing an existing house, building a new one in the City of Vancouver.
+In a series of blog posts, we will take you to step by step through the process of renovating an existing house, demolishing an existing house, and building a new one in the City of Vancouver.
 The procedures are similar in other municipalities, but there are differences.
 Visit the website (and City Hall itself) of the municipality you will be renovating, demolishing or building in.

 A couple of good articles to check out for setting a budget are listed below:

 Money Sense is Canadian and has a series of articles to read about getting started with renovations, being realistic about expectations for costs and time, and where you should focus your time and energy with your renovations.
 According to Money Sense, “for a kitchen or bathroom reno, you can expect to recoup about two-thirds of your cost.”

 Zillow, located in Seattle, has similar thoughts to Money Sense.
 They also provide a cost guide for your ROI (return on investment) and the principles listed here are universal.

 It is recommended that a designer (building designer, architectural designer) be hired prior to find and interviewing a contractor for a house renovation.